gusgoose/inopportuneadventures/src/pages/blog/2019-08-29-the-west-highland-way.md

 Approximately 10 minutes into the walk and it was clear Will was having trouble with his quiche.
 I had intended to hold out for longer, but deciding I had no choice, and partially in internal penance for leaving him to certain death on the moor some days previous, I suggested (as if the idea had just struck me) that he put his extraneous effects in _my_ bag.
 He pondered for a second or two before agreeing that this was indeed a sensible plan of action.
 5 minutes later and his jacket and bottle were also in there.

 Ben Nevis is Britain's highest mountain, and really does feel like it.
 Despite topping out at a modest 1300 metres, it's tall enough to host multiple weather conditions at any one time.
-As with most mountains, there are an infinite number of ways to get up it; but the least technical, and far most popular, route is called the 'mountain track'.
+As with most mountains, there are an infinite number of ways to get up it; but the least technical, and by far most popular, route is called the 'mountain track'.
 Originally built in the late 19th century in order to make supplying the now-defunct observatory at the summit more efficient, it is a 10-mile round-trip that anybody who is moderately fit and a bit unhinged can do in a day.

 The first half of the ascent, which takes between 3 and 4 hours in total, provided glorious and far-reaching views over the Highlands.
 After stopping for quiche, we continued winding our way up the path until we entered cloud.